Home

 S. Salvatore alle Coppelle

-This 1756 etching by Giuseppe Vasi is meant to show the convent of Ministri degli Infermi (Servants of the Sick aka Camillians), an order founded in 1582 by St. Camillus de Lellis to provide spiritual comfort to the very sick; however the focus of the view is on the richly decorated façade of the church attached to the convent; at the time of the etching the façade was a very recent addition to the monuments of modern Rome as it had been completed in 1735.
+This 1756 etching by Giuseppe Vasi was meant to show the convent of Ministri degli Infermi (Servants of the Sick aka Camillians), an order founded in 1582 by St. Camillus de Lellis to provide spiritual comfort to the very sick; however the focus of the view is on the richly decorated façade of the church attached to the convent; at the time of the etching the façade was a very recent addition to the monuments of modern Rome as it had been completed in 1735.

-The view is taken from the green dot in the 1748 small map below.
 In the description below the plate Vasi made reference to: 1) S. Maria Maddalena and attached convent; 2) Street leading to S. Maria in Campo Marzio (Via della Maddalena); 3) Street leading to Collegio Capranica.
-The map shows also 4) Collegio Capranica; 5) S. Maria in Aquiro; 6) Via della Spada d'Orlando; 7) S. Salvatore alle Coppelle.
-The dotted line in the small map delineates the border between Rione Sant'Eustachio (left) and Rione Colonna (right).

 The view in June 2010